henryjuho/hj_barton/CV.md

 ## Publications
 ___

-**Barton, Henry J** & Zeng, Kai (2018b).
-The impact of natural selection on short insertion and deletion variation in the great tit genome. *Submitted*
+**Barton, Henry J** & Zeng, Kai (2019).
+The impact of natural selection on short insertion and deletion variation in the great tit genome. *Genome biology and evolution*

+Zeng, Kai, Jackson, Benjamin C & **Barton, Henry J** (In press).
+Methods for Estimating Demography and Detecting Between-Locus Differences in the Effective Population Size and Mutation Rate. *Molecular biology and evolution*

-**Barton, Henry J** & Zeng, Kai (2018a).
+**Barton, Henry J** & Zeng, Kai (2018).
 New methods for inferring the distribution of fitness effects for INDELs and SNPs. *Molecular biology and evolution*, 35, 1536-1546.

 Kim, J-M, Santure, AW, **Barton, Henry J**, Quinn, JL, Cole, Eleanor F, Great Tit HapMap Consortium, Visser, ME, Sheldon, BC, Groenen, MAM, van Oers, K & others (2018).
 A high-density SNP chip for genotyping great tit (Parus major) populations and its application to studying the genetic architecture of exploration behaviour. *Molecular ecology resources*, 9, 2987-3007.